miguel5067/TECHSQUAD2/README.md

 ## Introduction

 Hello!
-We are Teachsquad, composed of Miguel Sánchez, Samuel Sánchez, and myself, Miguelangel Moreno.
-We represent the Future Engineers category.
-Our robot is an Osoyoo Racer kit with dimensions of 25x5 cm.
-It's equipped with an Arduino Uno-based board and incorporates 2 servo motors, 1 IR sensor, 2 color sensors, 1 ultrasonic sensor, and a 9V battery.
-We designed the robot to avoid and surpass obstacles on the track.
-We used the ultrasonic sensor and color sensors for the robot to detect distance and colors, enabling turns (red = right, green = left).
+We are Teachsquad2, composed of Miguel Sánchez, Oliver Alfonso, Carlos Yauge.
+We represent the category of Future Engineers.
+This team is an oli bot
+With a board based on Arduino Mega and a controller, Osooyo incorporates 2 servomotors, 2 ultrasonic motors, 1 pyxsi camera.
+We design the robot to avoid and overcome obstacles on the track.
+We use the ultrasonic sensor and a camera for the robot to detect distance and colors, allowing turns (red = right, green = left).